-- · Academic achievement
+- Academic achievement

 - Academic aptitude

 - Computer competency

 - Leadership and professionalism

 - Personal endorsement

 - Written and oral communication

 The coursework of the associate's degree in HIM or HIT shall be satisfactorily completed with a grade of "C" or above prior to starting the HIA program.
 The following 38 general education and program requirements must be taken prior to enrollment of the HIA program.
 All courses are to be taken at a regionally accredited educational institution.
 Those applying to the Bachelor of Science program in Health Information Administration must have an associate's degree successfully completed in Health Information Technology or related area.
 Any courses not taken from an accredited CAHIIM Health Information Management program may not transfer as HIT courses.
-Prior to enrollment in the bachelor's degree program, students must have successfully completed ICD-10 coding.
-For those needing to complete this requirement, the HIM Department offers online continuing education courses in both ICD-10-CM and ICD-10-PCS.
-Successful completion of both courses would fulfill this requirement.
-Please contact the department for more information.
+Any applicant lacking any general education courses as listed below and/or any associate degree level HIT courses must have those courses completed prior to enrollment in the BS program at UAMS.